Scott Trail Rocket 2.0 Review Facts

 Trail Rocket 2.0 features a shape that is designed to create a rocker effect, which should make for a fast heel to toe transition.
 This eRide technology is similar to what is used in Hoka shoes

 as well.
 It promotes a faster and more efficient stride.
-This is also meant to convert impact energy into forward motion which will help you move get down the trail
+This is also meant to convert impact energy into a forward motion which will help you get down the trail

 a little faster.
 The AeroFoam is Scott’s specific injected EVA foam and it provides a firm yet resilient ride.
 Many runners notice that the low stack height and rocker shape help them achieve faster running times.

 The upper of the Trail Rocket 2.0 features both sewn and welded overlays.
 The forefoot includes a sewn overlay to serve as both a toe bumper and protection from wear and tear in the shoe.
 The rest of the shoe features welded overlays which add a hint of structure to the upper.
 Underneath those, the dual layer mesh allows air to move through freely.
 The heel collar is nicely padded for additional comfort, but the tongue does sometimes shift or cause pressure on the top of the foot, which can be uncomfortable for some runners.
 Generally, the upper works well to allow air to move in and out while keeping debris away from your foot.